Volume Twelve, Number Six

 Hopefully, the USCIS will provide specific guidance on appropriate filing locations, and will issue more detailed instructions prior to July 30.

 - EOIR – Proposed Rule: Codes of Conduct for IJs and BIA Members On June 28, the Executive Office for Immigration Review (EOIR) proposed newly formulated Codes of Conduct for Immigration Judges and members of the Board of Immigration Appeals (BIA).
 EOIR is seeking public comment on the codes before final publication.
 Comments must be submitted on or before July 30, 2007.
-We link to the proposed regulation from our “Deportation” page at

 - Filing Fee Increases – Reminder: On July 30, the USCIS will substantially raise their filing fees for immigration petitions and applications.
 On June 29, the USCIS reminded its customers of the fee increase.
 See